burlacenko/puppeteer/README.md

 ## Catch arguments from the command line
-My second improvement was to catch arguments from the command line so that we coudl use it as parameter to determine the button or class to be "clicked" https://stackoverflow.com/questions/4351521/how-do-i-pass-command-line-arguments-to-a-node-js-program var args = process.argv.slice(2);
+My second improvement was to catch arguments from the command line so that we could use it as parameter to determine the button or class to be "clicked" https://stackoverflow.com/questions/4351521/how-do-i-pass-command-line-arguments-to-a-node-js-program var args = process.argv.slice(2);